altobee/Typora-Apple-Theme/README.md

 # Typora-Apple-Theme
-a Apple System Font Theme for Typora
+a Apple System Font Theme for Typora, based on Github Dark Theme.

-Focus Mode not working yet
+- Focus Mode not working yet